hamlet-io/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?
 <!--- Include details of your testing environment, official tests or other methods -->

-## Followup Actions
+## Related Changes
 <!---
     Are the changes mandatory (breaking) or optional?

     What changes must a consumer of this repository make in order to utilise it?

+    Are there other issues or steps that need to happen BEFORE this PR is merged?
+Start a list of these with the keyword "Prerequisite PRs:"

-    Are there other issues or steps that need to happen once this PR is merged?
+    Are there other issues or steps that need to happen AFTER this PR is merged?
+Start a list of these with the keyword "Dependent PRs:"

     Add a checklist of items or leave the default of "None" -->
-- [x] None
+- None